Russia Promises Reprisals To U.K. As White House Calls Out Moscow Over Poison Attack

 Russian Foreign Minister Sergey Lavrov said, "The response will come very quickly, I can assure you," Tass reports.

+"This use of a military-grade nerve agent, of a type developed by Russia, constitutes the first offensive use of a nerve agent in Europe since the Second World War.
+It is an assault on U.K. sovereignty and any such use by a State party is a clear violation of the Chemical Weapons Convention and a breach of international law.
+It threatens the security of us all."

 Prime Minister Theresa May has said Russia is guilty of attempted murder on British soil.
-Russia denies the charge, despite the use of a lethal nerve agent — one that is seen as Russia's exclusive property — to attack former Russian spy Sergei Skripal and his daughter last week.
-Britain announced sanctions on Wednesday, canceling planned high-level meetings and a royal visit to Russia for this summer's World Cup, in addition to banning Russians who were in the U.K. as diplomats.
+Russia denies the charge despite the use of a nerve agent that is seen as its exclusive property to attack former Russian spy Sergei Skripal and his daughter last week.

+On Thursday, the leaders of France, Germany and the U.S. stated, "We share the U.K. assessment that there is no plausible alternative explanation, and note that Russia's failure to address the legitimate request by the U.K. government further underlines its responsibility."

+Britain announced sanctions on Wednesday, canceling high-level meetings and a royal visit to Russia for this summer's World Cup and banning Russians whom the U.K. has "identified as undeclared intelligence officers."

 When the question of Russia's response came up at the Russian Foreign Ministry's weekly briefing on Thursday, spokesperson Maria Zakharova said: